Test Optical Splitters Loss With Optical Power Meter & Light Source

 Optical splitters, including FBT (Fused Biconical Taper) couplers and PLC (Planar Lightwave Circuit) splitters, are common passive optical devices that split the fiber optic light into several parts by a certain ratio.
 For example, a splitter with a 1x2 certain ratio configuration means that it has one input and two outputs.
 Likewise, there are 1x4 splitter, 1x8 splitter, 1x16 splitter, 1x32 splitter, and so on.
 When the splitter has two inputs and four outputs, it is called a 2x4 splitter.
 Optical splitters play an important role in FTTH (Fiber to the Home) networks by allowing a single PON network interface to be shared among many customers.
 The following picture shows an optical splitter used in a PON system.

 Loss Specifications of Optical Splitters

-Insertion loss testing of optical splitter is very important to ensure compliance to the optical parameters of the manufactured splitter in accordance to the GR-1209 CORE specification.
+Insertion loss testing of the optical splitter is very important to ensure compliance to the optical parameters of the manufactured splitter in accordance with the GR-1209 CORE specification.
 Here is a table of typical losses for splitters.
-Signal loss within a system is expressed using the decibel (dB) which is a measure of signal power attenuation.
+Signal loss within a system is expressed using the decibel (dB), which is a measure of signal power attenuation.

 For other 1xN optical splitters, e.g. 1x32 splitter, this test method can also be used.
 Just set the light source up on the input and use the power meter and reference cable to test each output port in turn.
 But for upstream, we have to move the light source 32 times and record the results on the meter.